Anatomy Drawing Workshop

 • Jonathan Krimisier

-Jonathan is an SIU physiology instructor who possesses in-depth knowledge and experience teaching pre-medical majors and other human health professional students on the nuances of the human body.
+Jonathan is an SIU physiology instructor who possesses in-depth knowledge and experience teaching pre-medical majors and other human health professional students about the nuances of the human body.
 He strongly values and understands the strong kinship between the arts and the sciences, and envisions workshops such as this one as a way to strengthen the dynamic union between artist and scientist.

 Contact Information